mansoorkhanlodi/Shiny-TV-Series-Movie-Reviews-Site/README.md

-# This simple TV Series & Movies Review Website is created with the help of Shiny app from R-Studio.
+# This is a simple TV Series & Movies Review Website created with the help of Shiny app from R-Studio.